Advice

 Mistake #10: Having Too Many Locations

 “If you are planning your wedding ceremony at a house of worship, be mindful of the distance to the reception venue you are considering.
-If it's too far, you might have guests that skip the ceremony or get delayed/lost in traffic.” -Tammy Waterman, Master Wedding Planner, Special Moments Event Planning
+If it’s too far, you might have guests that skip the ceremony or get delayed/lost in traffic.” -Tammy Waterman, Special Moments Event Planning

 Mistake #11: Not Having a Back-Up Plan

-“We see couples forgetting ‘Plan B.' They can get hyper-focused on one aspect of a venue or another, such as a lawn or garden, and don’t typically think about having a backup plan for weather and the unexpected.
-We recommend working with the venue to make sure that ‘Plan B' is built into your contract so that day-of you know that no matter what mother nature is doing, you are going to love every moment of your wedding day.
-Wedding planners are pros at creating contingency plans while keeping in mind your overall vision, eliminating any guesswork or bad surprises.” -Jessica Ralph, Executive Planner/President of Parties A La Carte
+“We see couples forgetting plan B. They can get hyper-focused on one aspect of a venue or another, such as a lawn or garden, and don’t typically think about having a backup plan for weather and the unexpected.
+We recommend working with the venue to make sure that plan B is built into your contract so that day of you know that no matter what mother nature is doing, you are going to love every moment of your wedding day.
+Wedding planners are pros at creating contingency plans while keeping in mind your overall vision, eliminating any guesswork or bad surprises.” -Jessica Ralph, Parties A’ La Carte

-“Choosing a venue that doesn’t have a built in back up plan can lead to unexpected additional costs in the event of inclement weather.
-You may end up having to rent a tent or worse moving the event entirely.
-Make sure you know what the backup plan is and if there are additional costs involved you factor that into your decision.” -Karen Cerboni, owner, Eventfull Weddings
+“Choosing a venue that doesn’t have a built-in backup plan can lead to unexpected additional costs in the event of inclement weather.
+You may end up having to rent a tent or, worse, moving the event entirely.
+Make sure you know what the backup plan is, and if there are additional costs involved, you factor that into your decision.” -Karen Cerboni, EventFull Weddings

 Mistake #12: Choosing a Venue that is Too Small